AnonymouX47/term-image/docs/source/glossary.rst

       .. seealso:: :py:meth:`Renderable._render_() <term_image.renderable.Renderable._render_>`

+   render class
+   render classes
+      :py:class:`~term_image.renderable.Renderable` or a subclass of it.

    render size
    rendered size
       The amount of space (columns and lines) that'll be occupied by a :term:`render` output **when drawn (written) onto a terminal screen**.